MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

 > [!NOTE]
 >
 > * We highly recommend using `BlockBlob` to generate data, as using `AppendBlob` may result in unexpected behavior.
 > * Using Azure Data Lake Gen2 storage SDK requires using `CreateFile` for uploading files and `Flush` at the end with the close parameter set to `true`.
-For a detailed example of Data Lake Gen2 SDK correct usage, see [Upload data to Azure Storage](create-event-grid-connection.md#use-the-event-grid-data-connection).
+For a detailed example of Data Lake Gen2 SDK correct usage, see [Use the Event Grid data connection](create-event-grid-connection.md?tabs=azure-data-lake#use-the-event-grid-data-connection).
 > * When the event hub endpoint doesn't acknowledge receipt of an event, Azure Event Grid activates a retry mechanism.
 If this retry delivery fails, Event Grid can deliver the undelivered events to a storage account using a process of *dead-lettering*.
 For more information, see [Event Grid message delivery and retry](/azure/event-grid/delivery-and-retry#retry-schedule-and-duration).

 ## Rename blobs

 When using ADLSv2, you can rename a blob to trigger blob ingestion to Azure Data Explorer.
-For example, see [Ingest blobs into Azure Data Explorer by subscribing to Event Grid notifications](ingest-data-event-grid.md#generate-sample-data).
+For example, see [Rename blob](create-event-grid-connection.md?tabs=azure-data-lake#rename-blob).

 > [!NOTE]
 >